savob/savobajic.ca/content/projects/personal/clock.md

 come into and a friend mentioned they wanted to learn to make a clock with a microcontroller so I decided to make one of my own too.

-Currently I have tested all the modules on breadboards and transferred them to KiCAD so I could layout PCBs. **Currently waiting to have them made.**
+Currently I have produced the modules, and verified they work at a basic level in unit testing. *However,* when put together they don't work correctly.
+There is an issue where the counters are counting more than the should that I am currently trying to find a solution for.

 ## Requirements